Post Overview: Insider & money-saving tips on how to enjoy New York City on a budget!

 A few of the popular spots have the affordable price in the name including $1 Pizza (832 6th Ave), Dollar Slice Pizza (1723 Broadway), $1 Pizza Slice (2060 Lexington Ave), Joey Pepperoni’s Pizza (381 Broadway) to name a few of the MANY spots!

 Seriously, just keep your eyes peeled and you’ll spot the $1 slices all over the city!
+Although, many have recently increased their slice price, it’s still a steal of a deal and close to a buck!

 Joe’s Pizza is a popular pizza spot that offers some of the best slices of pizza in NYC and has a few locations around the city including Midtown, Greenwich Village, and Williamsburg in Brooklyn to name a few, see their site for the rest of the locations.